 Regression coefficients are standardized.

-Voting data is taken from the seventy-second sessions of the UNGA
+Voting data is taken from the seventy-second sessions of the UNGA.

+*Gross National Income

 Robustness Tests.
-As noted, our analysis focuses on the seventy-second session of the UNGA due to the timing of constitutional writing it captures (both prior to and following this session, some nations were going through different degrees of constitutional modification.
-Changing the constitutional text may entail a change in the metanarrative).
-To test the robustness of our findings regarding H1, we recoded the preambles of eight nations that had either changed or amended their constitution after 2017 and reran the QAP regression on voting data taken from the seventy-third and seventy-fourth UNGA sessions (2018/2019 and 2019/2020, respectably).
+As noted, our analysis focused on the seventy-second session of the UNGA due to the timing of constitutional writing it captured (both prior to and following this session, some nations were going through different degrees of constitutional modification; changing the constitutional text may entail a change in the metanarrative).
+To test the robustness of our findings regarding H1, we recoded the constitutional preambles of eight nations that had either changed or amended their constitutions after 2017 and reran the QAP regression on voting data taken from the seventy-third and seventy-fourth UNGA sessions (2018/2019 and 2019/2020, respectively).
 The dataset for these two sessions consisted of 158 countries and a total of 206 resolutions.
 Voting records were taken from the index to proceedings of the UNGA.
-Results remained significant (r = -0.09, p < = .001) and held when controlling for key explanatory factors of voting behavior (see table 2).
+Results remained significant (r = -0.09, p < = .001) and held when controlling for key explanatory factors of voting behavior (see Table 2).

 Table 2: Summary of QAP regression analyses predicting similarity in UNGA voting with proximity in national metanarrative, with and without control variables.